Light & Land

 On day seven we will experience a significant change in the landscape as we head south to Ullapool and our opportunity to photograph the mystical mountains of Assynt and Torridon.
 Our three night stay here, on the shores of Loch Broom will allow us ample time to head north to the remarkable mountains of Assynt including the awe-inspiring Suilven and the diminutive, yet perfectly formed Stac Pollaidh.
 We will also head south to Loch Maree and Upper Loch Torridon where we will be able to photograph some of the most spectacular mountain scenery in Scotland.

-Although not strictly on the NC500, it seemed an opportunity to good to miss, so our final 3 nights will be spent on the beautiful Isle of Skye.
+Although not strictly on the NC500, it seemed an opportunity too good to miss, so our penultimate 2 nights will be spent on the beautiful Isle of Skye.
 Here we will explore those iconic locations without which no tour of Scotland could be considered complete.

-Finally, we will return to Inverness where our epic adventure began just 13 days, but a truly memorable 13 days ago.
+Finally, we will return to Inverness for our final night where our epic adventure began just 13 days, but a truly memorable 13 days ago.

 Autumn is a precious time for landscape photographers.
 What better way to spend this most beautiful time of year than exploring some of the most spectacular scenery anywhere in the world?
 This thirteen-day tour will allow us to deeply immerse ourselves in the wild and remote scenery that straddles the wonderful “North Coast 500”.

 You will meet at the Royal Highland Hotel on 14th October, your room will be available from 3pm.
 The hotel is only a few metres from Inverness train station.

 If you would like to find out more or what to expect, then please read the review from one of last year's participant's, click here.